This section discusses the ClusterJ API and the object model used to represent the data handled by the application.

 The ClusterJ API depends on 4 main interfaces:

-All access to MySQL Cluster data is done in the context of a
+All access to NDB Cluster data is done in the context of a

 interface represents a user's or application's

-individual connection to a MySQL Cluster.
-It contains methods
+individual connection to an NDB Cluster.
+It contains methods for

 Sessions are obtained from a

-of which there is typically a single instance for each MySQL
+of which there is typically a single instance for each NDB

 Cluster that you want to access from the Java VM.